Q & A's

 Do you offer a payment plan?

-Not personally but we do use AfterPay which will allow you to make payments towards a puppy of your choice.
+We use AfterPay which will allow you to make payments towards a puppy of your choice.

 Have any of your puppies gone to be therapy or service dogs?